/ astro-integrations / How to Integrate DigitalOcean with Astro: Complete Guide

 DigitalOcean provides cloud infrastructure for deploying web applications, with options ranging from managed app hosting to custom servers.
 For Astro projects, DigitalOcean offers two main deployment paths: App Platform for managed deployments with automatic builds, and Droplets for full control over your server environment.
 Both support static Astro sites and server-rendered applications.

-This guide covers deploying Astro to DigitalOcean App Platform (the managed approach) and setting up a Droplet with Node.js for SSR Astro projects.
+This guide covers deploying Astro to DigitalOcean App Platform (the managed approach) and setting up a Droplet with Node.js for server-rendered (on-demand) Astro projects.
+It targets Astro 6 (the current major release), so the configuration reflects the current rendering model where static is the default and output: 'server' plus an adapter is what enables on-demand rendering.

 Prerequisites